All Episodes

 He was one of the most influential thinkers among the firstborn generation of newly minted Americans.

-He is best known today as the father of American education, and for the dictionary which bears his name.
+He is best known today as the father of American education and for the dictionary which bears his name.

 Webster is as responsible as any single person in our history for preserving the American view of law and government passed down to us from the founding fathers.

-And yet, as we have collectively drifted from our most cherished traditions, because they've been under assault.
+And yet, as we have collectively drifted from our most cherished traditions, because they've been under assault, traditions and institutions which defined the greatness of this country have been under assault for decades.

 As a result of that, Noah Webster's influence has waned as well.